pandit10/SDC-P4-Advance-lane/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-After undistorting the image, extracting binary data, and applying perspective transform, the next required step is to extract pixels that are associated to lane lines.
+Undistorting the image, extracting binary data, and applying perspective transform, the next required step is to extract pixels that are associated to lane lines.
 This was done using the sliding window search, with the start point taken as the histogram peak of the lower imaege half shown in the figure below.
 ![alt text][image7]

 Then I fit my detected lane pixels with a 2nd order polynomial as show in the below figure: